Nenchin/health_news_tweets_nlp/README.md

 NLTK: for text preprocessing and natural language processing tasks
 - Scikit-learn: for machine learning algorithms
-- Pandas and Glob: for data manipulation and analysis
+- Pandas and glob: for data manipulation and analysis
 - Matplotlib and Plotly: for data visualization
 - Imblearn: to handle data imbalance